Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_paranoid_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_paranoid_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_paranoid_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_paranoid_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_paranoid_timer_min_ - Default: 15 - The minimum time before the sound should play.\
 _randomat_paranoid_timer_max_ - Default: 30 - The maximum time before the sound should play.\
 _randomat_paranoid_shots_min_ - Default: 2 - The minimum times the sound should play.\